Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: An application: generalized Petersen graphs

 \section{An application: generalized Petersen graphs}

 To further illustrate the possible use of techniques developed here we give an alternative short proof of a well know classical result about edge-transitivity (and thus arc-transitivity) of generalized Petersen graphs due to Frucht, Graver and Watkins \cite[Theorem~2]{FGW}.
-Other applications will appear elsewhere.
+Recall that the {\em generalized Petersen graph} $\GP(n,s)$ is the bicirculant relative to the cyclic group $H = \ZZ_n$ and admitting a symbol $\S$ with $S_{11}=\{1,-1\}$, $S_{12}=S_{21}=\{0\}$ and $S_{22}=\{ s,-s\}$ where $s \in \ZZ_n\setminus \{0, n/2\}$.

 \begin{theorem} A generalized Petersen graph $\Ga=\GP(n,s)$ is edge-transitive (and thus arc-transitive) if and only if $(n,s)$ is one of the following pairs: $(4,1)$, $(5,2)$, $(8,3)$, $(10,2)$, $(10,3)$, $(12,5)$, or $(24,5)$. \end{theorem}